Where the Universe Hides Her Skeleton: The Tale of Missing Matter

 You don’t need to be an astrophysicist to feel how unsettling that is.
 Imagine cooking a soup and realizing half your ingredients evaporated, but the broth still tastes fine.

-…Something’s off.
+…something’s off.

 Hot, Ghostly Threads Between Galaxies